utcompling/textgrounder/README.txt

       corpora and can be set directly, or TG_GROUPS_DIR can be set if the TextGrounder corpora are held in a directory named `.../corpora`.

-2. For the Toponym subproject:

-WRITE ME.

-3. For the Poligrounder subproject:
+2. For the Poligrounder subproject:

 Poligrounder works with tweets.
 Ben Wing has a very large collection of tweets that have been downloaded over the last year or so, but only some